lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

  docker run -d  -p 50051:50051 --name rpc-test test:1.1.1
 ```

-Now, the GRPC server are providing services on 50051 port.
+Now, the gRPC server are providing services on 50051 port.

 ## Package and register the external function

 ### Package

-Package a json description file and a proto file for the services in GRPC server by zip.
+Package a json description file and a proto file for the services in gRPC server by zip.
 The file structure inside the zip file should be like:
 For more detail about the file format and content, please refer to [this](../../extension/external/external_func.md).

 - schemas
   - sample.proto
 - sample.json

-You can get the example zip file in example code in ``ekuiper_package`` folder
+You can get the example zip file in [example code](https://github.com/lf-edge/ekuiper/blob/master/docs/resources/pythonGRPC.zip) in ``ekuiper_package`` folder

 ### Register the external function